Editors note: This blog was originally published in June 2017 and has since been updated for optimal accuracy and relevance.

 You don’t want to dive straight into the detail; you want to build up to it.

-For example, if you are exploring perceptions of your website with the aim of improving usability, you don’t want to go straight into asking them what they think of it.
-First, explore what they think makes a ‘great’ website and what they look for from websites of companies in your space.
-You may also want to understand how they heard about your website and how familiar they are with it.
+For example, if you are exploring perceptions of your company website to identify areas for improvement, you don’t want to go straight into asking them what they think of it.
+First, you could explore what they think makes a ‘great’ website and what they look for from manufacturing websites.

-This will be useful context for understanding their views of your website when you come to it later, and you will be able to refer back to the things they said.
+This will be useful context for understanding their views of your website when you come to it later, and you will be able to refer back to what they said.

 Here you want to get into the focus of your research.
 You may choose to break this down into more than one section.
 Taking the website evaluation example, you may have sections on: